PKrokosz/cyberpunk_RPG/README.md

 2. `npm run build:css` – generate `tailwind.build.css`.
 3. `npm run dev` – launch the development server.

+Use this command for day-to-day development.
+After running the production build you may preview the compiled site with `npm start`, which internally calls `vite preview`.

 To type-check the TypeScript sources without emitting compiled files, run:

 ```bash